-Included in the membership package is the charity's two smartphone apps, Gluten Free Food Checker and Gluten free on the Move.
-These apps enables easy management of every element of a gluten free diet on the go; from food shopping to finding somewhere to eat out.
-The app also includes access to the Coeliac UK Food and Drink Directory, allowing items to be scanned whilst out shopping to see if they are suitable.
-The Venue Guide uses the location services on smartphones to enable users to search for suitable venues serving gluten free food.
+Also included in the membership package are the charity's two award winning smartphone apps, Gluten Free Food Checker and Gluten Free On the Move.
+Gluten Free Food Checker provides access to the Coeliac UK Food and Drink Guide, allowing items to be scanned whilst out shopping to see if they are suitable, and Gluten free on the Move helps members to find venues which have been accredited gluten free by Coeliac UK.

-Around 12,000 new members join Coeliac UK every year.
+Membership starts from just £1.25 a month (concessionary rates available).
+Around 11,000 new members join Coeliac UK every year.
 To join Coeliac UK, call 0333 332 2033 or visit www.coeliac.org.uk/join.

-Can you get gluten free food on prescription?
+Is gluten free food available on prescription?

-It depends where you live.
-Those medically diagnosed can obtain some staple gluten free foods such as bread, pasta and flour on prescription but some parts of England are restricting or cutting access to gluten free prescriptions and Coeliac UK is campaigning against this.
+The Department of Health and Social Care has made the decision to retain gluten free bread and flour mixes on prescription in England.
+However, we are seeing some areas restricting or cutting gluten free prescribing but around 60% of CCGs in England continue to recommend that GPs prescribe gluten free foods.
 People with coeliac disease in England have to pay for gluten free food on prescription, unless they meet the criteria for exemption (such as age, income etc.).
 Prescriptions are free of charge in Scotland, Wales and Northern Ireland.